horseee/Awesome-Efficient-LLM/README.md

 #### :star: Recommended Paper

-For each topic, we have curated a list of recommended papers that have garnered relatively high GitHub stars or citations.
+For each topic, we have curated a list of recommended papers that have garnered a lot of GitHub stars or citations.

 ## Paper from June 27, 2024 - Now (see Full List from May 22, 2023 [here](#full-list))